therealnicoroshi/modlist/README.md

 - [Tutorial Video](https://www.youtube.com/watch?v=Se6oAvmtaBE&t=1s)

 Once complete drag and drop the folder it creates (that is clearly marked "DragNDropThisFolderIntoModManager") between Texgen_Output and Dyndolod_Output in MO2 '93.
 LOD Generation Output'

+Allow it time to install then activate the plug in by clicking on the box to checkmark it.

   ## 4. Change this line